Save what you'd pay for boarding

 Are sitters real people or anonymous accounts?

-Real people, with real photos, real bios, and (often) ID verification.
+Real people, with real photos, real bios, and optional ID verification on the way.
 We use owner-initiated messaging — sitters can't spam you with cold outreach.
 They have to apply to your specific listing first.